idaholab/Deep-Lynx/readme.md

 -   **Required** - PostgreSQL ^11.x

 **Installation**
+You must follow these steps in the exact order given.
+Failure to do so will cause Deep Lynx to either fail to launch, or launch with problems.

 **Steps**
 1. NodeJS must be installed.
 You can find the download for your platform here: https://nodejs.org/en/download/ **note** - Newer versions of Node may be incompatible with some of the following commands.
 The most recent version tested that works fully is 16.13.0 - the latest LTS version.